Oak Processionary Moth

 The first finding of this pest on the island of Ireland was discovered in a public park in Dublin in July 2020.

 Ireland is recognised as a Protected Zone under EU legislation for this pest based on years of official survey data.
 Ireland is the last EU Member State to be free from OPM.
 A Protected Zone is an area of the EU which is free from a quarantine organism despite favourable conditions for them to establish themselves.

+In addition, this moth also poses a potential risk for human health and animal health, as the body of the caterpillar is adorned with numerous irritating hairs.
+Contact with the hairs can provoke allergic reactions which manifest as skin rashes, conjunctivitis and respiratory problems such as pharyngitis and asthma.
 Health problems can occur even if the larvae are not handled as the hairs break off readily and are dispersed in air currents.
 Abandoned nests contain shed skins, pupal cases and vast numbers of detached hairs and should be treated with extreme caution.